jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove All Albums from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Albums from Immich Photos'.
+- From: v3.0.0
+- Usage:
   - To run this feature you have to use the flag _'-irAllAlb, --immich-remove-all-albums'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Immich account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos account and will remove all the Albums found.
+  - The Tool will connect automatically to your Immich Photos account and will remove all the Albums found.
   - Optionally ALL the Assets associated to each Album can be removed If you also include the complementary argument _'-rAlbAss, --remove-albums-assets'_

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.